rackerlabs/support-how-to/content/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators.md

     <img src="{% asset_path rackspace-email/enable-or-disable-two-factor-authentication-for-administrators/mobile_app.png %}" />

 4. The last step displays the following message: **You have successfully set up Multi-Factor Authentication!**

-### Require two-factor authentication for an administrator

-1. Log in to your [Cloud Office Control Panel](https://cp.rackspace.com).

-2. Click your username and account number, for example **adminusername (acct#)**, in the upper-right corner to expand the menu.

-3. From the menu, select **Admins & Contacts**.

-4. Click the username for the administrator that you are going to require to use two-factor authentication.

-5. Expand the section labeled **Security Settings**.

-6. Check the box next to **Require Multi-Factor Authentication**.

-This administrator is now required to set up multifactor authentication upon their next login to [Cloud Office Control Panel](https://cp.rackspace.com)).
-They have the option to [Use text message multifactor authentication](#use-text-message-multifactor-authentication) or [Use a multifactor authentication mobile application](#use-a-multifactor-authentication-mobile-application).

-**Note:** When you change mobile devices, you will need to [disable two-factor authentication](#disable-two-factor-authentication-for-other-administrators) and re-enable it on the new device.

 ### Log in to the control panel with two-factor authentication